yonasBSD/zyn/ROADMAP.md

 These contexts provide structured access to macro inputs while extractors remain available as ergonomic sugar.

-### Exit criteria
+### ✅ Exit Criteria

-* each macro type has a context object
+- [ ] each macro type has a context object
-* advanced documentation focuses on context-based APIs
+- [ ] advanced documentation focuses on context-based APIs
-* extractors remain optional
+- [ ] extractors remain optional

 ---